 While providing a better signal to the mariner, larger daymarks require taller and stronger towers which will increase construction costs.

-Retroreflect
+Retroreflective Daymarks

 Some nations use retroreflective sheets for the daymark.
 The retroreflective materials can be used as a substitute for lights at leading marks on small craft routes and other less important fairways.
 They can be useful as back up for damaged lights on other fairways too.
 The daymarks are intended to be illuminated with a vessel’s searchlight.